TOP 5 SUSTAINABLE PACKAGING DESIGNS

 Each pocket was made from art card printed in water based inks, then folded and glued into place before being hand assembled.

-The Gisou hair curling case is made entirely from molded paper.
+The Sequent box is made entirely from molded paper.

 The paper is a by-product of sugar production where the waste of the sugarcane is turned into a paper.
 The paper is then mulched up and pressed using only heat and water to create any shape within the parameters of the mould.

-The paper is also dyed to a PMS colour and assembled in our factory.
+The paper can also be dyed to a PMS colour and assembled in our factory.

 100% recyclable with paper and therefore degradable, molded paper packaging is becoming an increasingly popular alternative to using plastic.